You can apply for a Tier 5 (Temporary Worker - International Agreement) visa if:

 You should get a decision on your visa within 3 weeks when you apply from outside the UK.

-How much you pay for a Tier 5 (Temporary Worker - International Agreement) visa depends on your situation, where you are and how you apply.
+How much you pay for a Tier 5 (Temporary Worker - International Agreement) visa depends on where you are.

 How long you can stay